 Frou was plunging and squealing.
 In another kind of panic, he snatched and fumbled for her lead, got it, then looked for Nuck.
 He stood to one side, jigging and prancing in place, puffing and waiting for Danny to take his lead back.
 "Oh, Nuck!"
 Danny wailed, "You're more grown-up than I am!"
 Nuck just blew at him and looked impatient.

 Danny grabbed the other lead and started forward, then stopped.
 The infernal buzz was steady now.
 While he wrestled with the bush, the hexagon of drones had flown over, unfolded, and formed a line between him and the woods.
 There was no sign of Fletcher.
 Conran and Skylark were vanishing into the trees.

 He looked behind.
 The forest didn't start in a clean line.
 There were little spinneys and copses at its skirts, now behind him.
 Nor was he the only one cut off from the woods.
 There was Carlin, with Terrell and a pack horse.
-There was Horsepower, dear as brother, with two horses.
+There was Horsepower, dear as brother, with his two horses.
 There were mounted Standard Cavalry folk and one afoot, all with horses.
 There were others, probably navy folk, back at the landing site on the beach.

 In Kales, the droneur commander looked over the high-altitude view.
 She spoke carefully, as one does to machines with weapons: "Use constraining fire.
 Cover targets in zones A through D. Don't let any more reach cover."